 When Han is tortured by the Empire on Cloud City, he says "They never even asked me any questions."
 When I saw the movie as a kid, I thought they were just being mean, because that's what Bad Guys do.
 Years later when re-watching, I realized that the purpose for the torture was to create psychic bait for Luke.
 Because he saw visions of the future while he was still on Dagobah, we've already seen him respond to what's happening to them now!

-This is even more brilliant when you take into account Attack of the Clones.
-Anakin was lured to Tatooine by visions of his mother's pain and underwent his first foray into the Dark Side at her death.
+This is even more brilliant when you take Attack of the Clones into account.
+Anakin was lured to Tatooine by visions of his mother's pain and had a serious encounter with the Dark Side because of her death moments after he found her.
 Seeing Anakin look back and use his own psychological impetus to try to capture and turn Luke is rather chilling.

 There's a secondary purpose as well: they were testing how well Han Solo could endure the pain of being encased in carbonite.
 In the novelization, when Boba Fett is complaining that he wants Han Solo alive (because Jabba will pay double if he is), Darth Vader tells him "His pain is considerable, bounty hunter, but he will not be harmed."
 He also later indicates that he was testing the process on Han Solo first because he planned to use it on Luke Skywalker as well, but wanted to make absolutely certain it wouldn't kill him; meaning he already thought it highly likely Han Solo would survive, but wanted to see the proof in a field test.